tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 				.. image:: /images/pedestrian/baker/PedestrianAnimationsAssignExample2.png

-		.. note:: In the current version of the project, all pedestrians should have all the animations from the :ref:`Animation Collection <animationGPUAnimationCollection>` (will be changed in the near future).

 	#.
 Assign animations to each entry in the same way.

 	#.
 Add custom optional animations for the desired pedestrians [optional step].